 |Image courtesy of Sommai / FreeDigitalPhotos.net|

 I have been partnering with Kiva.org microfinance for years now.
+I just celebrated my 100th micro-loan with them.
 They give small loans to people in poor countries who couldn’t otherwise obtain financing for their small businesses and needs.
 Let’s say a small farmer in Uganda needs $200 to buy a new breeding sow.
 They take eight $25 loans from people like us, and combine them.
 Then the recipient pays the loan back in small amounts every month until the balance is paid off.
 Once you get repaid, you can either withdraw your money or relend it to another borrower – your choice!
 They have like a 99% payback rate.
-The best part is that your first loan is free.
-Here’s your invitation to help.
+Here is my invitation code for the site.

-Give it a shot and see how you can spice up your holidays.
+Give it a shot and see how you can spice up your holidays.bake cookies for a neighbor, or babysit so a busy Mom can do her shopping Click To Tweet

-PS: I can’t believe I almost forgot another easy one.
+Here’s another one that is very simple and costs nothing.
 When you travel, be sure and snag all the hotel soaps and shampoos at the end of your stay.
 Even if they are slightly used, they are very much in demand for hygiene kits at the homeless shelters.
 I just keep a shoebox in my closet and when it gets filled up, I send them down to the shelter where they are very happy to get them.